 How to Make the Most of a Zoo Field Trip

-A zoo field trip can be a wonderful learning experience.
+A zoo field trip can be a wonderful learning experience for your young children.
 The key is to plan a trip that works learning into the day.
-Whether that means practicing basic skills or making time to see shows, you can make the most of a zoo field trip.
-A zoo field trip can be a wonderful learning experience.
-The key is to plan a trip that works learning into the day.
-Whether that means practicing basic skills or making time to see shows, you can make the most of a zoo field trip.
+Whether that means practicing basic skills or making time to see shows, you can have a list of to-dos on how to make the most of a zoo field trip with your little learners!

 This post may contain affiliate links meaning I get commissions for purchases made through links in this post.
 Read my disclosure policy here.